 But the story only gets crazier from there.
 An unexplained sign at the compound declared: "Ligertown Church of the Guardian Alien.
 An Equal Opportunity Cult."
 Multiple dead lions were found strewn by the highway days before.

 6. That time snakes took over a home in Rexburg...

 The spacious home in the Rexburg countryside was thought to be a steal back In 2009, until new homeowners Ben and Amber Sessions discovered their dream home to be a living, wriggling nest.
 Infested with literally

 thousands of rank-smelling (but harmless) garter snakes.
 The slithering reptiles were even inside the walls, where the couple could hear them moving at night.
 Only two short years later, they abandoned the home.
 The Snake House came on the market again while experts attempted to manage the infestation -- widely known across the country in part due to Animal Planet's coverage.
 Today?
 Well, the site has quite a reputation.

-In 2015, a semi hauling agricultural bees overturned on I-15 near Coeur d'Alene, swarming the air with millions of the flying pollinators.
+In 2015, a semi hauling agricultural bees overturned on U.S. 20 near Island Park, swarming the air with millions of the flying pollinators.
 Traffic was at a standstill and backed up for miles, and drivers were cautioned via radio and interstate signs to keep windows rolled up as authorities were brought in.
 Over 400 hives were on board the truck, which fishtailed before tipping over.
 The bees were being transported from Washington to Montana for private farm pollination.

 Curious?
 You can watch a drone video of the aftermath